mcglasp/squares/README.md

 #### Grey-cells mystery
 On one or two occassions during the build I found that the cells would grey and, whilst I could enable a new game, they would not light again, but stay grey.
 I tested this extensively but have not yet been able to find a combination of clicks or gameplay that reproduces the behaviour.

+#### Code Validation

+All Javascript and jQuery code passed through the JShint tool without returning errors.
+All CSS passed through the Jigsaw CSS validator without returning errors.
+All HTML passed through the W3C validator without returning errors.

+#### Future Development

+I'd like to add the features identified in the feature priority matrix above to the game.
+In particular, I feel the keyboard commands could be implemented in a somewhat more user-friendly way.
+For example, the user could choose to use keyboard commands and thereby be presented with a grid layout that was far more user-friendly for this purpose (4x2 layout with corresponding QWER,ASDF key commands, for example.).
+It would also be fun to add theme changes for certain levels, or seasonal themes.
+For all suggested features, however, I feel it's important to first gain user feedback on the minimum viable product.

 ---
 #### User Story Testing